magepages/mpdocs/docs/store-credit/index.md

 - **Limit Value**:
   - Set the number of credit that customers can use for the order
   - The unit of the value will be based on the admin option selected in `Limit Spend Amount By`
+  - This limit applies only to the subtotal, excluding tax and shipping charges

 - **Allow Refund**: Choose "Yes" so that the number of credit customers use for order will be transferred to `Credit Balance` when the order is refunded